janosgyerik/hiring-tools/selection-process/interviews.md

 The in-person interview
 =======================

-Two themes should be running constantly throughout the entire interview:
+Three themes should be running constantly throughout the entire interview:

 1. Treat the candidate as a rockstar.
 2. Present your workplace and the position in the best possible light.
+3. Is the candidate smart and gets things done?

 Preparation
 -----------